Setting Up A Limited Company

 Pay for an external office address – Some contractors spend money on hiring an external registered office address for their business.
 This is common practise when individuals have used formation companies to set up their businesses online.

 Use your accountant’s address – A cheap and hassle-free way of setting up your business’ registered office address is to use your accountant’s address.
 By using your accountant as your company’s office address you can ensure that all your company’s routine correspondence from HMRC and Companies House is picked up and processed seamlessly.
-At QAccounting we provide a free registered office address service to all of our clients and have published some guidance on the benefits of using your accountant’s address here.
+At QAccounting we offer a free registered office address service to all of our clients and have published some guidance on the benefits of using your accountant’s address.

 Something that many contractors fail to realise when setting up a Ltd Company is that when you incorporate your Ltd Company, you are also deciding on and putting in place the company structure.
 You must declare who you are appointing as a director within the company, persons of significant control and shareholding information to Companies House before you can submit a company for incorporation, and this can come as a shock to some first-time contractors.